salemandreus/UpskillLinks/README.md

     https://www.udemy.com/course/automate/

     _My review: Easy to understand, follows the book pretty closely.
-For programmers and non-programmers Going through the course helps ensure you have a solid grasp of fundamentals.
-Recommended for foundational knowledge._
+For programmers and non-programmers.
+    Going through the course helps ensure you have a solid grasp of fundamentals.
+Recommended for foundational knowledge particularly if you find video an easier medium than books for comprehensive learning._

     Format: [Udemy] **Short Video Course**